 When it comes to treating our patients, we take a three-phase approach.

 We start with a residential phase in which clients receive the therapy they need to overcome addiction and move on with their lives.
 Our transitional phase involves thirty hours of therapy a week while clients are gradually reintroduced to the ‘real world’.
 In the final phase, clients must fully transition to sobriety knowing they have the support they need when they need it.

 Ketamine and other drugs lead to addiction which can destroy relationships, cause financial and legal problems and diminish the quality of life.
 Reach out before it’s too late.
-Blueprints for Recovery will set you on a path to increased health and happiness.
+The PAC Program will set you on a path to increased health and happiness.

 If you or a loved one needs help, please call us at